U.S. warns against unproven opioid addiction products

 Opioids, including prescription painkillers and heroin, played a role in 42,249 U.S. deaths in 2016, up 28 percent from 2015 and 47 percent from 2014, according to the U.S. Centers for Disease Control and Prevention.
 The opioid crisis has lowered overall life expectancy in Americans.

-Frank King, founder of King Bio which received a letter, said that it had stopped selling the medicine that the FTC and FDA objected to in order to avoid litigation.

-“We choose to not fight it but to just go ahead and pull that particular product just because it was not a battle worth well over six figures to fight,” said King.

-The other 10 companies and products named were Opiate Freedom Center (Opiate Freedom 5-Pack); U4Life, LLC (Mitadone); CalmSupport, LLC (CalmSupport); TaperAid (TaperAid & TaperAid Complete); Medicus Holistic Alternatives, LLC (Natracet); NutraCore Health Products, LLC (Opiate Detox Pro); Healthy Healing, LLC (Withdrawal Support); Soothedrawal, Inc (Soothedrawal); Choice Detox Center, Inc (Nofeel) and GUNA, Inc (GUNA-ADDICT 1).
+The 11 companies and products named were Opiate Freedom Center (Opiate Freedom 5-Pack); U4Life, LLC (Mitadone); CalmSupport, LLC (CalmSupport); TaperAid (TaperAid & TaperAid Complete); Medicus Holistic Alternatives, LLC (Natracet); NutraCore Health Products, LLC (Opiate Detox Pro); Healthy Healing, LLC (Withdrawal Support); Soothedrawal, Inc (Soothedrawal); Choice Detox Center, Inc (Nofeel); GUNA, Inc (GUNA-ADDICT 1); and King Bio, Inc (AddictaPlex).

-Reuters sought comment from the 11 companies but only King Bio responded.
+Reuters attempted to reach out to 11 companies for comment.
 The websites for several appeared to be offline and no contact information was available.
 Others could be reached but did not immediately respond to a request for comment.
+(Reporting by Diane Bartz; Editing by Susan Thomas)